agarciagoni/bot_padel/README.md

-# bot_padel
+# Padel booking Bot

-Python bot using Selenium to retrieve free Padel courts in the Madrid Area from the public system : https://deportesweb.madrid.es/
+Web Scraping bot using Python and Selenium to retrieve free Padel courts in the Madrid Area from the public system : https://deportesweb.madrid.es/